-First developed by researchers at Monash University to control symptoms of IBS, the FODMAP diet is less of a "diet" and more of a lifestyle change that's necessary and beneficial for those who are in excruciating pain on a daily basis.
+First developed by researchers at Monash University to control symptoms of IBS, the FODMAP "diet" is not a diet but a lifestyle change that's necessary and beneficial for those who are in excruciating pain on a daily basis.
 I encourage you to read this article to learn more about FODMAPs to see if this way of life is right for you.

 Once you're armed and ready to take on this challenging way of eating (it's not that easy of a transition), you'll scour the internet for recipes that are FODMAP-friendly and maybe join some Facebook groups.
 There are also lots of FODMAP-friendly recipes available on sites you might already frequent, though they aren't necessarily marketed as such.
 Here are 21 recipe options for you to get cracking in the kitchen.